Resilience and Adaptation to Drylands

 Francesca is working on the experimental part of the project.
-She is a biologist with a master in archaeobotany and will pursue a doctorate co-supervised by Vincent and Carla.
+She is a biologist with a master in archaeobotany and obtained her PhD in History and Biology in 2022.

 Abel is responsible for the Ethiopian case study which is the core of his doctoral research.
 Abel is an anthropologist and archaeologist with experience on charcoal and phytoliths analyses.

 Monika is a doctoral candidate working on the material from the Sudanese case study, focusing on the microbotanical remains from grinding stones.